 Kenya Forestry Research Institute (KEFRI),is one of the major Executing Entities of NIE.
 Its project by KEFRI is being implemented in Loitoktok, Kajiado County.
 Loitokitokis located at the southern tip of Rift Valley province near the Kenyan border and Republic of Tanzania to the West, Taveta district to the South East, Kajiado Central to the North West and Kibwezi to the East.
 Read More

-The following are the sub-entities for KEFRi;
+The following are the sub-entities under KEFRI;

 (i) Nasaru CBO